sybrew/the-seo-framework/readme.txt

 **For everyone - About the Performance settings:**

-* A few new settings have been added that allows you to adjust the plugin's caching mechanism.
+* A few new settings have been added that allow you to adjust the plugin's caching mechanism.
 * There's a hidden option, only available when you use a dedicated object caching plugin.
 This option allows you to turn on Object Caching of the plugin.
 * If the object caching option is enabled, we recommend disabling the Description and Schema output cache.
 Because otherwise you'll get three times as many cache entries.
 * Feel free to play with these settings: By default, The SEO Framework outputs its generation time after its meta output to which you can compare.